huxoll/py-reminders/README.md

 A set of config.xml files for jobs and the Gerrit trigger plugin exist in the [jenkins](build/ci/jenkins) directory.
-The config files can be used as templates to setup a flow that, from a merge, for example, of the sources triggers a full build, push of the go-reminders container to Docker hub, generate a HEAT template to run it on an OpenStack instance, and thereafter kick off the HEAT stack.
+The config files can be used as templates to setup a flow that, from a merge, for example, of the sources triggers a full build, push of the py-reminders container to Docker hub, generate a HEAT template to run it on an OpenStack instance, and thereafter kick off the HEAT stack.